 We believe enabling zero upfront cost options can make a tangible difference in heat pump adoption, helping to meet the goal of 420,000 installations per year by 2028.
 We believe that current finance options are not accessible for many households.
 Providing finance to eliminate the upfront payment is a critical enabler for this transition.

-This project will determine what successful models could look like.
-This means identifying what is most attractive to both consumers and lenders, understanding the barriers to implementation, and ensuring any proposed model offers good value and strong consumer protection.
+This project focused on what successful models could look like.
+We identified what is most attractive to both consumers and lenders, got a better understanding of the barriers to implementation, and looked at ways to ensure any proposed model offers good value and strong consumer protection.

 Our initial scoping phase involved desk-based research, stakeholder conversations, and an internal workshop.